passwordless-id/www/index.md

 Your fingerprint/face never leaves your device
 ----------------------------------------------

-The biometric verification uses the *local* authentication mechamism already supported by your device.
-These are strongly protected and never leave the device.
+The biometric verification uses the *local authentication* mechamism from your device.
+On the device, these biometric information is strongly protected and never exposed.

 The verification is a safety measure used to prove you are you, then create or access cryptographic keys stored on your device.
-This keys, also known as passkeys, are in turn used for the authentication mechanism.
+These keys, also known as passkeys, are in turn used for the authentication mechanism.

 ---